-(c) a Person to be a Subscriber Administrator, the Subscriber must Promptly revoke the User’s administrative rights within the ELN.
+(c) a Person to be a Subscriber Administrator of an ELN, the Subscriber must Promptly revoke the User’s administrative rights within that ELN.

 7.8.2 The Subscriber immediately withdraw its authorisation to Digitally Sign electronic Registry Instruments and other electronic Documents from any Person who ceases to be the principal, Officer, employee, agent or contractor of the Subscriber.

-7.8.3 If a Subscriber is restricted in its use of the ELN by the Registrar or the ELNO, the Subscriber must Promptly prevent any of its Users from accessing and using the ELN other than in accordance with the restriction.
+7.8.3 If a Subscriber is restricted in its use of an ELN provided and operated by an ELNO with which it has a current Participation Agreement, or any ELN by the Registrar, the Subscriber must Promptly prevent any of its Users from accessing and using that ELN or any affected ELN other than in accordance with the restriction.